Inequivalent contact structures on Boothby-Wang 5-manifolds: Introduction

-Since symplectic 4-manifolds exist in great number, it is likely that many of the induced Boothby-Wang contact structures on the same 5-manifold $X$ are not equivalent as contact structures, even if they are equivalent as almost contact structures.
-In Section \ref{sect contact homology} we will show that invariants derived from contact homology defined in \cite{EGH} are related to the divisibility of the canonical class of the symplectic structure on the simply-connected 4-manifold.
-This is summarized in the main result Corollary \ref{cor different contact str}.
-It shows that the existence of inequivalent contact structures on simply-connected 5-manifolds with torsion free homology is connected to the geography question of simply-connected 4-manifolds with divisible canonical class.
-As an application we find new examples of inequivalent contact structures in the same equivalence class of almost contact structures with non-zero first Chern class.
-A related discussion has appeared in \cite{P}.
-Inequivalent contact structures on simply-connected 5-manifolds with vanishing first Chern class have been found before by O.~van Koert in \cite{Koe1}.
-Also I.~Ustilovsky \cite{U} found infinitely many contact structures on the sphere $S^5$ and F.~Bourgeois \cite{Bou} on $T^2\times S^3$ and $T^5$, both in the case of vanishing first Chern class.
+Since symplectic 4-manifolds exist in great number it is likely that many of the induced Boothby-Wang contact structures on the same 5-manifold $X$ are not equivalent as contact structures, even if they are equivalent as almost contact structures.
+In Section \ref{sect construct 4-mfds} and \ref{sect contact homology} we will show that invariants derived from contact homology defined in \cite{EGH} are related to the divisibility of the canonical class of the symplectic structure on the simply-connected 4-manifold.
+This is summarized in the following main result: \begin{corn}[\ref{cor different contact str}] Let $X$ be a closed simply-connected 5-manifold which can be realized in two different ways as a Boothby-Wang fibration over closed simply-connected symplectic 4-manifolds $(M_1,\omega_1)$ and $(M_2,\omega_2)$, whose symplectic forms represent integral and indivisible classes: